-Our research has shown that businesses who have deployed Elite’s Desktop Azure Virtual have experienced an increase between 10% and 25% in staff productivity.
+Our research has shown that businesses who have deployed Elite’s Hosted Desktop have experienced an increase between 10% and 25% in staff productivity.
 With Microsoft 365 and email included as standard and the ability to host all of your business applications, including Sage Accounts, Payroll and HR Systems, your business and its team really can work from anywhere with Elite’s Azure Virtual Desktop.
 You’ll have access to our dedicated technical consultants and fully certified engineers, who will provide your business with the same comprehensive support you would experience from an in-house team.
 Updates and security are managed by our team to keep your business productive and secure.
-All of your Microsoft software licences are included and we are able analyse a breakdown of your cloud system usage and optimise it so you don’t pay for infrastructure you neither use or need – we can even suspend services during periods where you don’t need them.
+All of your Microsoft software licences are included and we are able to analyse a breakdown of your cloud system usage and optimise it so you don’t pay for infrastructure you neither use or need – we can even suspend services during periods where you don’t need them.
 The Elite Azure Virtual Desktop is a true pay-as-you-go solution, that ensures you receive all the features you need whilst providing unbeatable support, so your business can be profitable and productive from anywhere.

 Elite Group is one of the UK’s leading unified communication providers, supplying reliable and professional IT and telecoms services to organisations seeking Business Mobile, Cloud, Networking, Connectivity, and Telephony solutions.